wazo-platform/wazo-doc/source/api_sdk/rest_api/rest_api.rst

       "description": ""
    }

 .. _list-agents:

 GET /1.0/CallCenter/agents/
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Return a list all the agents :
+Return a list all the agents:

 **Parameters**